Module 13: Rent Collection & Late Payment – LandlordPass

 Late Fees — The $25 Cap

-In BC, you can only charge a late fee if it is written in the tenancy agreement, and the maximum is $25.
+In BC, you can only charge a late fee if it is written in the tenancy agreement, and the maximum is $25 per late payment (RTR s.7).
 You cannot charge a "daily" late fee, a percentage penalty, or an "admin fee" for processing late rent.
 If your late fee clause exceeds the cap, it is unenforceable.
 Keep it simple: one flat fee of $25 or less, clearly stated in the agreement.

 On-Time Payment Reporting

-On-time payment reporting is a service where a landlord or property manager reports the tenant's rent payment history to credit bureaus (like Equifax or TransUnion).
+On-time payment reporting is a service where a landlord reports the tenant's rent payment history to credit bureaus (Equifax or TransUnion).
 This can help tenants build their credit score by showing consistent, on-time rent payments.

-For landlords, it works as a soft incentive: tenants who know their rent payments are reported to credit bureaus are more motivated to pay on time.
+For landlords, it works as a soft incentive: tenants who know their payments are being reported are more motivated to pay on time.
 In Canada, services like FrontLobby and Borrowell (Rent Advantage) offer rent reporting.
-Check the specific terms and costs before enrolling — some charge a monthly fee, and the tenant should be informed that their payments will be reported.
+Check the specific terms and costs before enrolling — some charge a monthly fee, and the tenant should be informed their payments will be reported.

 Rent Increases